 While he wonders if fans will be disappointed that David Hasselhoff, who had a cameo role in the TV movie, isn't in the series, Thompson says it's not a dead issue and the original Knight Rider could return.

 Thompson and his co-executive producers realize they can't please everyone, but they're going to try, putting an emphasis on lighthearted entertainment.
 It's a lesson learned from last season's short-lived reboot of "The Bionic Woman," which Thompson found too different in tone from the original.
 "It was fun wish fulfillment, and they forgot about that part.
 It was dark and brooding.
 They forgot the fun aspect.
 It would have been fine for a channel like Sci-fi, but for a network, you've got to broaden your horizons and your appeal."
 And give 'em the coolest car on TV.

-For more information on Knight Rider, other really cool cars and related topics, speed through to the links on the next page.
+For more information on Knight Rider, other really cool cars and related topics, speed through to the links below.

 More Great Links

 - Gary Scott Thompson and Justin Bruening interviewed July 21, 2008